thehansguy/thehansguy/README.md

 - 👋 Hi, I’m @thehansguy
 - 👀 I'm an advocate of project-based learning.
 - 🌱 I’m currently mastering ...
-React
+Frontend Development
-- 💞️ I’m looking to collaborate on ... cool projects
+- 💞️ I’m looking to collaborate on ... cool projects with learners
 - 📫 How to reach me ... thehansguy@gmail.com

 <!---